Delaware Wetlands logo

 SAV, What Is It And Why Should I Care?

-Written on: November 27th, 2018 in Wetland Restorations
+Written on: November 27th, 2018 in Wetland Restoration

-By Michael Bott, DNREC Watershed Assessment and Management Section Have you ever wondered why there is so much submerged aquatic vegetation (SAV), also called seagrass, in the tidal waters of Virginia and Maryland but not in Delaware?
+By Michael Bott, DNREC’s Watershed Assessment and Management Section Have you ever wondered why there is so much submerged aquatic vegetation (SAV), also called seagrass, in the tidal waters of Virginia and Maryland but not in Delaware?
 This is a question many researchers and regulators in the state have been trying to solve and this year […]

 Read More

-Confessions of a Seasonal: the things we do for the love of wetlands
+Confessions of a Seasonal: The Things We Do for the Love of Wetlands

 Written on: September 12th, 2018 in Wetland Assessments

-by Alex Thomas, Wetland Monitoring & Assessment Program When I got the call telling me that I had been offered the position of Wetland Field Technician for DNREC I was ecstatic.
+Alex Thomas, DNREC’s Wetland Monitoring and Assessment Program When I got the call telling me that I had been offered the position of Wetland Field Technician for DNREC I was ecstatic.
 I would be working outside all summer, assisting on legitimate research projects and working with something I absolutely love.
 What I didn’t know at […]

 Read More

-Written on: September 12th, 2018 in Outreach
+Written on: September 12th, 2018 in Education and Outreach

 Read More